Vinyasa Yoga and Why You Should Try It

 Who Can Benefit the Most From Taking Up Vinyasa Yoga

 Kest says that vinyasa yoga is a generally safe and effective workout for everyone.
-"If you are breathing, you can practise yoga", he says.
-But it's particularly beneficial for those who find it hard to relax and are experiencing a great deal of stress.
+“If you are breathing, you can practice yoga,” he says.
+But it’s particularly beneficial for those who find it hard to relax and are experiencing a great deal of stress.

-That said, make sure you consult your doctor before beginning a new workout routine, especially if you have a health condition or are easing into exercise after an injury.
-Working with a certified yoga instructor who specialises in vinyasa can also provide you with modifications if a posture or sequence feels too challenging or is causing pain or discomfort.
+That said, make sure to consult your doctor before beginning a new workout routine, especially if you have a health condition or are easing into exercise after an injury.
+Working with a certified yoga instructor who specializes in vinyasa can also provide you with modifications if a posture or sequence feels too challenging or is causing pain or discomfort.

 If you’re a seasoned athlete, doing yoga is a nice break from your high-impact and more intense workouts.
 And for fitness newbies or those who prefer low-impact exercise, yoga can be a great bodyweight cardio workout that’s easy on your joints.
 Vinyasa flow yoga can complement a variety of other fitness programs.